Business and Finance

 • Continually invest in bonds.
 Annually transfer investments in bonds as opposed to stocks because of the security associated with bonds.

-The return profile in regards to my investments and risk is simply ensure that the returns from my investments are high but with minimal risk.
+The return profile in regards to my investments and risk is simply to ensure that the returns from my investments are high but with minimal risk.
 However, the financial gain from the risk should be considered only if the risk does not surpass the value of the investment.
-Investment in bonds is limited to 10 years maturity for the company.
+Investment in bonds is limited to 10 years of maturity for the company.

 Asset Allocation